microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 However, when inserting a single character into the first tree, only the lengths of the node itself and all its parent nodes must be updated - all other lengths stay the same.

-When absolute positions are stored as in the second tree, the position of *every* node later in the document must be incremented!
+When absolute positions are stored as in the second tree, the position of *every* node later in the document must be incremented.

 Also, by not storing absolute offsets, leaf nodes having the same length can be shared to avoid allocations.